Rudy Camacho: Columbus Crew

 On 31 July 2023, Camacho was traded to fellow Major League Soccer side Columbus Crew in exchange for $400,000 in General Allocation Money.
 Camacho would go on to win MLS Cup with his new side, earning a two-year contract extension after the victory.

 During the 2024 season, he scored a headed goal from a corner in a 5–1 victory against the New England Revolution on 29 June, and was named to the MLS all-star team on 24 July.

 During the 2025 preseason, Camacho suffered an injury that would eventually require surgery to fix, which caused him to not play a game for the first team the entire regular season.
 In early October, he made an appearance for the reserve team, playing in just the first half.
 He appeared on the bench for the first team on the final game of the regular season, but failed to enter the game.
 He made his 2025 season debut in the playoffs as an 81st minute substitute against FC Cincinnati.

+Style of play

+Rudy Camacho is a player known for his defensive aggression, technical ability, passing, and leadership.